 The North Hills School District, located in northern Allegheny County, is a first tier suburb of the city of Pittsburgh.
 The district is comprised of Ross Township and the Borough of West View, a 14.6-square mile area with a population of nearly 40,000.

 The two municipalities combine the attractiveness of suburban living with the easily accessible cultural and educational opportunities that Pittsburgh has to offer.
 Ross Township boasts a strong retail corridor on McKnight Road.
 Shopping malls, restaurants, specialty shops and other commercial establishments are conveniently located and serve a large portion of Allegheny County.
 In addition, numerous recreational facilities and parks are located in and adjacent to the two communities.

 The district provides additional learning opportunities outside of the classroom through clubs, activities and athletics.
-Currently, there are 41 clubs and activities at the high school and 17 at the middle school.
-Students may choose from among 20 sports at the high school and 21 at the middle school.
+The high school has more than 40 clubs and activities and 20 sports teams.